 The Company holds the remainder of its cash and cash equivalents on deposit with financial institutions in the U.S. insured by the Federal Deposit Insurance Corporation.
-At March 31, 2024, the Company had approximately \$0.1 million in bank balances that were in excess of the insured limits.
+At June 30, 2024, the Company had approximately \$1.0 million in bank balances that were in excess of the insured limits.

-At March 31, 2024, there was one customer whose accounts receivable balance represented 16% of accounts receivable at that date.
+At June 30, 2024, there was one customer whose accounts receivable balance represented 11% of accounts receivable at that date.
 At December 31, 2023, there were four customers whose accounts receivable balances represented 28%, 26%, 16%, and 10% of accounts receivable at that date.

-One pharmaceutical customer, a related party who is a stockholder, a noteholder, and whose chief executive officer is a representative on the Company's Board of Directors (see Note 6), for whom the Company provides hardware, software, clinical services and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 9% and 13% of total sales in the three-month periods ended March 31, 2024 and 2023, respectively.
-There were two additional customers, both of whom comprised 14% of the total sales in the three-month period ended March 31, 2024.
+One pharmaceutical customer, a related party who is a stockholder, a noteholder, and whose chief executive officer is a member of the Company's Board of Directors (see Note 6), for whom the Company provides hardware, software, clinical services and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 9% and 12% of total sales in the three-month periods ended June 30, 2024 and 2023, respectively, and9% and 13% of total sales in the six-month periods ended June 30, 2024 and 2023, respectively.
+There were two additional customers, who comprised 11% and 10% of the total sales in the six-month period ended June 30, 2024, and two customers who comprised 14% and 13% of the total sales in the three-month period ended June 30, 2023.

-Prior to granting credit to a customer, the Company generally performs credit evaluations of the customers' financial condition.
+Prior to granting credit to a customer, the Company generally performs credit evaluations of the customer's financial condition.
 In general, the Company does not require collateral from customers in connection with an extension of credit.
 The accounts receivable balance is reduced by an allowance for credit losses from the potential inability of the Company's customers to make required payments.
-The allowance for credit losses at March 31, 2024, and December 31, 2023, was \$1.3 million and \$1.4 million, respectively.
+The allowance for credit losses at June 30, 2024, and December 31, 2023, was \$0.9 million and \$1.4 million, respectively.
 The Company evaluates the historic loss experience on the accounts receivable balance and also considers separately customers with receivable balances that may be negatively impacted by current economic developments and market conditions.
 The estimate is a result of the Company's ongoing evaluation of collectability, customer creditworthiness, historical levels of credit losses and future expectations.